- By Check-a-Salary

 ‘Competitive Salary’ V ‘Salary Bracket’

-The simple difference is that a salary bracket is much more restrictive, with little scope for negotiation, whereas a competitive salary suggests that there is room for flexibility when your experience and qualifications are taken into consideration.
+The simple difference between competitive salary and salary bracket is that the latter a salary bracket is much more restrictive, with little scope for negotiation. whereas However, a competitive salary suggests that there is room for flexibility when your experience and qualifications are taken into consideration.
+In other words, think of a salary bracket as a set range of possible pay grades within your job, and a competitive salary as a more flexible ‘going rate’ for that particular role in that particular location.

 How Can I Help Myself?

-So, how do you ensure that you get the salary you think you deserve?
+So, if your job offers a ‘Competitive Salary’, how do you ensure that you’re getting the salary you think you deserve?

 - Be prepared.
 Understand as much as you can about the company you are interviewing with (which is the first rule of interviewing anyway!) and try to find out the average salary for the position you are going for.
 Using a salary checker tool is very useful for this.